 The Tabard Inn was built in 1880 to serve the new Bedford Park estate, the earliest garden suburb.
 The Tabard has close links with the Arts & Crafts movement as evidenced by the tiles inside the pub by William de Morgan and Walter Crane.
 The pub has half a dozen distinct drinking areas including the patio garden where you can often find the Pilgrims after the game on fixture days.
 There is a good range of real ales and decent pub grub.
-The pub is also the home of the Chiswick Playhouse.
+The pub is also the home of Theatre at the Tabard.

 The Pilgrims’ notice boards and trophy cabinet can be found in the leftmost drinking area.